pjb3/curtain/README.md

 ### Forms

 The `form` tag has some special behavior as well.
-You can use it without an special behavior with no arguments:
+You can use it without any special behavior with no arguments:

 ``` rhtml
 <%= form do %>